gaborbencsik/greenfox-final-exam/README.md

 - Install packages via a package manager
 - Write unit tests for functions and methods without mocking dependencies
 - Include and call 3rd party libraries in their code
-  - Using libraries on the frontend
+  - Using libraries on the frontend => index.html => smoothscroll
-  - Using libraries on the backend
+  - Using libraries on the backend => (https://github.com/greenfox-zerda-lasers/gaborbencsik/blob/master/week-09/day-1/todoBackEnd.js [backend])
-- Use frameworks and know its components and processes
+- Use frameworks and know its components and processes => angularJS
 - Use async structures:
-  - Writing functions that are taking and calling callbacks
+  - Writing functions that are taking and calling callbacks => (https://github.com/greenfox-zerda-lasers/gaborbencsik/blob/master/week-09/day-1/script.js [callbacks])
   - Determining the calling order in nested callbacks
   - Using timers
 - Use git: